GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 #### DEA Intertidal Extents (extents)

-DEA Intertidal Extents is a categorical dataset classifying coastal areas into five classes (Figure 4), including the satellite-observed extents of the exposed (i.e. non-vegetated) intertidal zone.
+DEA Intertidal Extents is a categorical dataset that classifies coastal areas into five classes (Figure 4), including the satellite-observed extents of the exposed (i.e. non-vegetated) intertidal zone.
 This classification is based on DEA Intertidal Elevation outputs and other satellite-derived data including the inundation frequency of each pixel and correlations between inundation patterns and modelled tide heights.
-See [Quality Assessment Layers](quality-assessment-layers).
+See [Quality Assessment Layers](#dea-intertidal-quality-assessment-layers).
 The "intensive urban" land use summary class of the Catchment-scale Land Use Map (CLUM) (ABARES, 2021) dataset was used to mask pixel misclassifications in urban areas.

 The class definitions of the Intertidal Extents layer are as follows:

-* **Ocean and coastal waters (1)** - Pixels that are wet in 50% or more of satellite observations and are located within the coastal mask (a cost-distance connectivity mask combining elevation with distance from the ocean)
+* **Ocean and coastal waters (1)** &mdash; Pixels that are wet in 50% or more of satellite observations and are located within the coastal mask (a cost-distance connectivity mask combining elevation with distance from the ocean).
-* **Exposed intertidal - low confidence (2)** - Pixels that have a correlation between tide height and NDWI of at least 0.15, and are located within the coastal mask (see Ocean and coastal waters)
+* **Exposed intertidal - low confidence (2)** &mdash; Pixels that have a correlation between tide height and NDWI of at least 0.15, and are located within the coastal mask (see Ocean and coastal waters).
-* **Exposed intertidal - high confidence (3)** - Pixels that are included in the intertidal elevation dataset
+* **Exposed intertidal - high confidence (3)** &mdash; Pixels that are included in the intertidal elevation dataset.
-* **Inland waters (4)** - Pixels that are wet in more than 50% of satellite observations, and fall outside of the coastal mask (see Ocean and coastal waters)
+* **Inland waters (4)** &mdash; Pixels that are wet in more than 50% of satellite observations, and fall outside of the coastal mask (see Ocean and coastal waters).
-* **Land (5)** - Pixels that are wet in less than 50% of satellite observations
+* **Land (5)** &mdash; Pixels that are wet in less than 50% of satellite observations.

 :::{figure}  /_files/dea-intertidal/DEA_Intertidal_Extents_2022.*
 :alt: DEA Intertidal Extents layer
 :width: 1200px

 Figure 4.
-DEA Intertidal Extents, the five coastal classes include ocean and coastal waters (dark blue), low confidence intertidal (yellow), high confidence intertidal (orange), inland waters (light blue) and land (white).
+DEA Intertidal Extents, the five coastal classes include ocean and coastal waters (dark blue), low confidence intertidal (yellow), high confidence intertidal (orange), inland waters (light blue), and land (white).
 :::

 ### Tidal Attribute Layers